Centers & Institutes

 Reporting & Review

-USO are required to submit to the Office of the Vice President for Research a one-page (two-sided) Annual Profile summary of activities using a standard template provided.
+USO are required to submit to the Office of the Vice President for Research and Partnerships a one-page (two-sided) Annual Profile summary of activities using a standard template provided.
 This information must be submitted by March 1 for the previous calendar year's activities, unless otherwise approved, and is used to maintain a working portfolio of university capabilities for both internal and external use.

 USO are required to participate in an annual review, essential for maintaining high quality in scholarship and ensuring wise investment of resources.
 The review process includes a presentation covering the following: center membership, governance, and evaluation; budget; center productivity; interactions and outreach; undergraduate and graduate program involvement; aspirations and future goals; and challenges and assistance needs.
-Reviews are scheduled in March/April and are conducted by the Office of the Vice President for Research.
+Reviews are scheduled in March/April and are conducted by the Office of the Vice President for Research and Partnerships.

-If appropriate, USO proposal renewals are submitted to the Office of the Vice President for Research in September of the last year of USO funding (Year 5).
+If appropriate, USO proposal renewals are submitted to the Office of the Vice President for Research and Partnerships in September of the last year of USO funding (Year 5).
 Decisions are made the following spring.

 Any non-academic unit or informally organized activity is eligible to apply for USO classification.
 As noted previously, however, organizations so classified typically will have been longstanding entities that reflect core strategic directions of the university.
-New or existing organizations created by statute (e.g., state or national surveys) are considered strategic to the university and receive USO designation automatically from the Vice President for Research.
+New or existing organizations created by statute (e.g., state or national surveys) are considered strategic to the university and receive USO designation automatically from the Vice President for Research and Partnerships.
 However, their funding and governance follows the policies and laws associated with their creation and thus, such organizations generally are not eligible for USO ongoing base support.

-To apply for USO designation, a proposal (maximum of 10 single-spaced pages excluding biographical sketches) containing all of the following must be submitted to the Norman campus Vice President for Research by the date specified in the solicitation:
+To apply for USO designation, a proposal (maximum of 10 single-spaced pages excluding biographical sketches) containing all of the following must be submitted to the Norman campus Vice President for Research and Partnerships by the date specified in the solicitation:

 - Mission and Rationale (up to 1 page).
 Describe the mission/vision of the organization including a discussion of why the organization is necessary, how it proposes to accomplish work that otherwise would not be possible, how it will interact, as appropriate, with other organizations both internal and external to the university, and how it differs from and/or is complementary to other organizations locally and nationally.